 If you knew of an effective, spiritual weapon that would flawlessly protect you from the schemes of the enemy, would you use it?

-He was hungry, hadn’t likely slept well for weeks, and was far from what might have felt comfortable.
+In the wilderness, He was hungry, hadn’t likely slept well for weeks, and was far from what might have felt comfortable.
 40 days of fasting in the wilderness will do that.
 During this time of weakness, Jesus faced the temptation of Satan (see Luke 4:1-13), fought a spiritual battle with spiritual weapons, and walked away victorious.
+This provides the ultimate example of using the Sword of the Spirit, which the Bible teaches is the Word of God.

-What Jesus’s Temptation Teaches Us About our Enemy
+The Temptation of Jesus and What it Teaches About our Enemy

 The Lord’s interaction with the enemy exposes the schemes of the evil one.
 It’s good to know our enemy and through this event, and we learn much about his destructive tactics: